Offgrid Internet Offgrid/Internet

 Remote Work Guide: Internet Solutions for the Australian Outback

-• Satellite Internet: Starlink leads with speeds of 50–270 Mbps and low latency (20–40ms).
-Hardware costs $599, and plans start at $139/month (unlimited data).
-It’s ideal for remote work and supports up to 128 devices.
+• Satellite Internet: Starlink® leads with speeds of 50 to 270 Mbps and low latency (20 to 40ms).
+Hardware costs around $599, and plans start at $139/month for unlimited data.
+It’s the realistic option for video calls and supports up to 128 devices.

 ProviderCost (Monthly)Download SpeedLatencyData LimitsHardware Cost

-NBN Sky Muster$34.95–$199.95~12 Mbps~600msPeak/Off-peakIncluded
+NBN Sky Muster$34.95 to $199.95~12 Mbps~600msPeak/Off-peakIncluded

 Telstra Satellite$125Up to 50 MbpsNot specifiedVariable$599